VishCoder556/NewCompiledLanguage/README.md

 A simple compiled language, with special libraries that make creating programming languages easier.

 ## Libraries
-- [Dynamic Arrays] (./libraries/dymarray) - A simple library that makes dynamic arrays easier
+- [Dynamic Arrays](./libraries/dymarray) - A simple library that makes dynamic arrays easier
-- [Linked Lists] (./libraries/dymarray) - A library that eases the use of linked lists inside of structures
+- [Linked Lists](./libraries/dymarray) - A library that eases the use of linked lists inside of structures
-- [Error Library] (./libraries/error) - An error-handling library (WARNING: Barely Developed)
+- [Error Library](./libraries/error) - An error-handling library (WARNING: Barely Developed)
-- [Tokenizer Library] (./libraries/tokenizer) - A way to create a simple tokennizer without a bunch of code
+- [Tokenizer Library](./libraries/tokenizer) - A way to create a simple tokennizer without a bunch of code
-- [Parser Library] (./libraries/parser) - A bunch of macro hacks including parsers and ASTs that let you decide a language's grammar in a YAML-like format in C
+- [Parser Library](./libraries/parser) - A bunch of macro hacks including parsers and ASTs that let you decide a language's grammar in a YAML-like format in C

 ## Get Started Now!